 According to the Thryv/Payments Dive 2022 Consumer Payments Survey, consumers highly prefer debit and credit cards when it comes to paying for their services.
 These card payments make life more convenient for both the consumer and business owner.

 Shoppers are no longer limited to the cash accessible to them and can take on larger purchases.
 As for the benefit to your company, your employees don’t have to wait for them to find exact change.

 By accepting card payments, your business gains access to a customer base that would be turned off by a cash-only system.

-Accepting cards come at a cost, and that cost can vary depending on the payment processor.
+Accepting cards comes at a cost, however, and that cost can vary depending on the payment processor.
 We’ll dive into navigating those extra fees in a bit.

 When it comes to online payments, money is collected via eChecks, credit or debit cards and ACH payments.
-As or the cost of convenience with these payments, they can sometimes be cheaper because customers have different options at check out.
+As for the cost of convenience with these payments, they can sometimes be cheaper because customers have different options at checkout.

 If your mind went to retail, allow us to remind you that online payment is not limited to e-commerce.
 The same business owners who manage rentals, home services, childcare and legal services can also utilize online payments to benefit their businesses.

 Digital wallets like Apple Pay, Google Pay and ThryvPay are on the rise, especially among younger consumers.
 Businesses that haven’t added mobile payments to their offerings could soon be missing out on a significant amount of money.